Constrained Meta Reinforcement Learning with Provable Test-Time Safety

-Note that a mixture policy is Markovian, as its actions depend only on the current state and not on past trajectory information.
-Given this definition, sublinear reward regret implies that {${\sum_{k=1}^{K}\pi_k}/{K}$} converges to the optimal policy, providing a direct characterization of the sample complexity.
-In meta RL, \citeauthor{ye2023power} show that knowing $\mathcal{D}$ provides only a constant improvement in test-time reward regret; nevertheless, we assume $\mathcal{D}$ is unknown for generality.
+This metric quantifies the cumulative sub-optimality of the deployed policies { $\{\pi_k\}_{k=1}^{K}$}.
+We now introduce the notion of a \emph{mixture policy}, which forms a convex combination of the policies { $\{\pi_k\}_{k=1}^{K}$} and will be central to our analysis of regret and feasibility. \begin{definition} A \emph{mixture policy} is defined as { \(\pi := \sum_{k=1}^{K} d_k \, \pi_k\)}, where { $\{\pi_k\}_{k=1}^{K} \subset \Pi$} and { $\{d_k\}_{k=1}^{K} \in \Delta(K)$}.
+It is implemented by sampling an index { $i \sim \{d_k\}_{k=1}^{K}$} once at the beginning and then executing the corresponding policy $\pi_i$ for all timesteps. \end{definition} Note that a mixture policy is Markovian, as its actions depend only on the current state and not on past trajectory information.
+Given this definition, sublinear reward regret implies that { ${\sum_{k=1}^{K}\pi_k}/{K}$} converges to the optimal policy, providing a direct characterization of the sample complexity.\footnote{In meta RL, \citeauthor{ye2023power} show that knowing $\mathcal{D}$ provides only a constant improvement in test-time reward regret; nevertheless, we assume $\mathcal{D}$ is unknown for generality.}\looseness-1